gitappa/unthink-Hedera-App/hedera-user-count/README.md

 ## Internal MongoDB Enrichment

 Use this section only for internal reporting when identity/email/phone split is required.

-External teams do not need MongoDB access for Hedera user count validation.

 ## MongoDB Connection Options